obarrilero/sambuca/README.md

 > **note**
 >
 > Sambuca development is using virtual environments to facilitate
->
-> :   testing and development.
+> testing and development.
 To enable use of the optimised numpy and
 > scipy packages, the virtual environment is created with
 > `--system-site-packages`.
 However, for testing the package
->     installation and dependencies, a clean virtual environment should
+> installation and dependencies, a clean virtual environment should be
->     be used.
+> used.
 The goal is to create a Sambuca package that will install
 > cleanly using standard Python tools and have it "just work".
->

 Once only
 ---------